ericwoud/bridgefdbd/README.md

 ### Installing

-Install necessary libraries.
+Install necessary library.
 Libsystemd is only used for sending 2 messages to systemd, so the service can be of Type=notify.
+Remove '#define USE_SYSTEMD 1' from source if you do not want to use it.

 ```
-sudo apt install libmnl-dev libsystemd-dev
+sudo apt install libsystemd-dev
 ```

 Clone from Git